tronprotocol/documentation-en/docs/introduction/overview.md

 Assert-style error introduction, refer to [https://developers.tron.network/docs/vm-exception](https://developers.tron.network/docs/vm-exception)

 Note: when developer create a contract, do not set consume_user_resource_percent to 0, which means developer will undertake all the energy consumption.
-If Assert-style error comes out, it will consume all energy from the developer itsef.
+If Assert-style error comes out, it will consume all energy from the developer itself.

 To avoid unnecessary lost, 10 - 100 is recommended for consume_user_resource_percent.